Breast Lift without Implants (Mastopexy) Melbourne

 As a result, it is best to discuss the appropriate surgery in your surgical consultation.

-Recovery after Breast Lift Surgery
+Recovery after Breast Lift without Implants Surgery

 After your breast lift surgery, you will be given specific post-operative instructions to follow.
 It is important to follow these instructions to aid your recovery and surgical results.
 You can expect some swelling and scarring but these should reduce over time.

 Post-operative swelling, soreness and other associated discomfort may last for about 6 weeks but this can vary from patient to patient.
-Pain levels will also vary from patient to patient and Dr Rubinstein will work with you to create an individualiSed pain management plan.
+Pain levels will also vary from patient to patient and Dr Rubinstein will work with you to create an individualised pain management plan.

 Visible bruising should begin to subside within 2 weeks.